onur-zengin/python-cisco-iosxr/README.md

     monitoring of the other nodes, it would otherwise constitute a greater risk to allow the program to run while the reason of the delay is unknown.

 __5. NODE DISCOVERY__

    The program has a built-in discovery function which will be auto-triggered either during the first run or any time
     the inventory file is updated.

+   Addition or removal of an interface to / from the monitoring (once the interfaces are labeled correctly) can be
+    achieved by running the `pniDiscovery.py` script which can be found inside the same directory.

-   The first release of the code do not have persistence enabled.
-At any time the discovery function is triggered to
-    run, which should not be too frequent, it will cause the previously collected data to be lost.
+   __Note:__ The first release of the code do not have persistence enabled.
+At any time the discovery function is triggered to run, which should not be too frequent, it will cause the previously collected data to be lost.

 __6. PROBE__